jordanfox1/Wave_generator/README.md

 ## Generate a melody

 The melody function, again follows the same steps, except the user may enter up to 50 notes each with a duration of up to 50 seconds.
 The notes are converted into their corresponding arrays and the arrays are appended in order.
-This will result in the individual voices being played one after the other, which is also technically a melody.
+This will result in the individual voices being played one after the other, which is also technically considered a melody.

 ## Generate a bassline